The story so far

 King Edward Foundation.
 During the next decade, a dozen or so local

 Children's University centres were started across England, Wales

 and Scotland, offering a variety of out-of-school-hours learning

 In December 2006, the CU Trust was formed and, with the

 financial support of the Department for Education (formerly the

 Department for Children, Schools and Families) and the Sutton

 Other funding partners have included JP Morgan, Nationwide,

 Dunstone Charitable Trust.
 The Chief Executive, Ger Graus, was

-appointed in April 2007 and set up the national office in
+appointed in April 2007 and set up the CU Trust head office in

 Manchester.
 The CU Trust's Chair is Dr Sandy Bradbrook.